1. What a database query is in a script

 - Loading values from the database into variables and processing them further.

-- Bulk updates of database records using a loop.
+- Bulk updates of database records using a cycle.

 - Creating new records based on values from other database tables.